tiedemann77/stangbots/README.md

 NOTE: These bots were made for use on Portuguese Wikipedia, so all instructions and comments are in Portuguese.
 Feel free to contact me if you have any questions.

-Código-fonte utilizado nas operações de alguns robôs na Wikipédia em Português..
+Código-fonte utilizado nas operações de alguns robôs na Wikipédia em Português.

 ## Licença
 MIT License